gulpjs/gulp/docs/getting-started/5-working-with-files.md

 }
 ```

-`dest()`  is given an output directory string which is generally used as a terminator stream.
+`dest()` is given an output directory string and also produces a [Node stream][node-streams-docs] which is generally used as a terminator stream.
 When it receives a file passed through the pipeline, it writes the contents and other details out to the filesystem at a given directory.
 The `symlink()` method is also available and operates like `dest()`, but creates links instead of files (see [`symlink()`][symlink-api-docs] for details).

 Most often plugins will be placed between `src()` and `dest()` using the `.pipe()` method and will transform the files within the stream.